Skip to main content

 The core of this advanced understanding lies in the concept of allostatic load.
 Chronic physiological or psychological stress, poor nutrition, and circadian disruption contribute to a high allostatic load, a state of cumulative wear and tear on the body’s regulatory systems.

-This state is characterized by neuroendocrine dysregulation, including elevated basal cortisol, blunted pulsatility of gonadotropins and GHRH, increased (mediated by cytokines like IL-6 and TNF-alpha), and impaired insulin sensitivity.
+This state is characterized by neuroendocrine dysregulation, including elevated basal cortisol, blunted pulsatility of gonadotropins and GHRH, increased systemic inflammation (mediated by cytokines like IL-6 and TNF-alpha), and impaired insulin sensitivity.
 When a therapeutic peptide is introduced into this high-load environment, its signal must compete with a cacophony of countervailing catabolic and inflammatory signals.

 The result is a diminished therapeutic response.
 The academic approach, therefore, is to define lifestyle medicine as a strategic method for reducing allostatic load, thereby creating a permissive neuroendocrine milieu that allows for the optimal expression of a peptide’s therapeutic potential.